 The Bottom Line

 Ultimately, we believe you should work with a human advisor because we can add value.
 Recently, Vanguard reviewed the tools used by wealth planners and found an experienced wealth management professional can potentially increase a portfolio’s worth by three percent (Source: Putting a Value on Your Value: Quantifying Vanguard Advisor’s Alpha, March 2014).
 Don’t you want to rely on our proven track record of success rather than trust your future to an unproven e-gadget?

 Technology is truly amazing and it has an important place in financial advising.
 Still, a computer alone cannot replicate the relationship between a client and a financial advisor.

-If you have any questions, call your personal SHWM advisor or me at 404-874-6244 to start a relationship with one of our (human!) advisors.© 2015 Smith & Howard Wealth Management.
+If you have any questions, call your personal SHWM advisor or me at 404-874-6244 to start a relationship with one of our (human!) advisors.© 2015 Smith and Howard Wealth Management.
 All Rights Reserved.
-The content and any portion of this newsletter is for personal use only and may not be reprinted, sold or redistributed without the written consent of Smith & Howard Wealth Management.
+The content and any portion of this newsletter is for personal use only and may not be reprinted, sold or redistributed without the written consent of Smith and Howard Wealth Management.
 The information and material contained herein is provided solely for general information purposes.
-Smith & Howard Wealth Management does not make any warranty or representation relating to the accuracy, completeness, or timeliness of any information contained in the newsletter and shall not be liable for any damages of any kind relating to such information nor as to the legal, regulatory, financial or tax implications of the matters referred herein.
+Smith and Howard Wealth Management does not make any warranty or representation relating to the accuracy, completeness, or timeliness of any information contained in the newsletter and shall not be liable for any damages of any kind relating to such information nor as to the legal, regulatory, financial or tax implications of the matters referred herein.
 This material is not intended to be investment advice nor is this information intended as an offer or solicitation for the purchase or sale of any security or other financial instrument.
 Any opinions expressed herein are given in good faith, are subject to change without notice, and are only current as of the stated date of their issue.